oneconcern/datamon/docs/proposals/diamond-design.md

 A failed commit must never leave metadata in an unusable or corrupted state.

 1. Work performed during commit is idempotent: any failed or interrupted commit can be restarted with the same eventual result.
-2. Controlled failure (managed error): the locked status on the diamond metadata file (`diamond.yaml  #  <- State: "committing"`) moves the state back to "initialized" and a new commit operation may be attempted straight away.
-3. Uncontrolled failure (container failure, panic...): the locked status could not be updated, but will expire.
-   Commit can be restarted after waiting for the lock to expire
+2. Diamond is marked in the `done` state: the bundle has been created and is readily available for use.

-Committing a bundle to metadata involves a critical section that _must_ be protected from concurrency.
+Committing a bundle to metadata involves a critical section that _must_ be protected from concurrency: since the metadata files to be written cannot be overwritten, any attempt to overwrite one of them will cause the competing commit operation to fail.

-1. From aggregation of splits down to bundle metadata creation.
-Diamond is marked in the `committing` state.
-2. The bundle has been created and is readily available for use.
-Diamond is marked in the `done` state.

 Constraints:
-* Under normal conditions, commit occurs from the `initialized` state
+* Commits occur from the `initialized` state only
-* Attempting a concurrent commit while in `committing` fresh state is rejected
-* Attempting a concurrent commit while in `committing` stale state, the lock timestamp is refreshed and commit may proceed
-* Before proceeding with finalizing the commit (i.e. `PUT bundle.yaml`), a last-ditch check on the lock timestamp is
-  performed: if it has been updated, the commit fails.
-* Attempting a concurrent commit while in `done` is always rejected.
+* Attempting a concurrent commit while in `done` or `canceled` states is always rejected.
-* When eventually cleaned up by the background job, the vmetadata no more hold any reference to the diamond.

-Technically, there is indeed a race condition on updating `diamond.yaml` twice.
-The last-ditch check on a nano sec timestamp ensures that only the latest started commit eventually completes (with its snapshot of done splits).

 ##### Ensuring correctness for a commit operation

 This is not related to diamonds and should apply to ordinary `bundle upload` just as well.

-1. scan the splits in the done state and merge file lists: write the new file list (<- if a failure leaves us here, the bundle metadata is incomplete, and deemed not being created)
+1. scan the splits in the done state and merge file lists: write the new file list.
+   If a failure leaves us here, the bundle metadata is incomplete, and deemed not being created.
 2. deal with conflicts/checkpoints: write these extra file list (<- same remark)
+3. write the bundle file lists (index files)
-3. write the `bundle.yaml` file
+4. write the `bundle.yaml` file

 ### Auditability & monitoring